A huge thank you to Mercury Mosaics for sponsoring today’s post.

 A backsplash used to be put into kitchens to catch your flying food and to easily clean up.
 No longer are backsplashes used to protect the walls, in 2017 they are being used to make a statement.

 From the standard subway to glass, wood, metal, stone, brick…the choices are endless.
-And then once you have your material chosen you have the different sizes and patterns to choose from.
-So many fun options it’s hard to choose just one.
+Then, once you have your material chosen you have the different sizes and patterns to choose from and there are so many fun options it’s hard to choose just one.
 That’s why we love working in the field, haha, because we get to choose and install them all for our amazing clients.
 Lucky us!

 We recently fell in love and have been working with the talented creators and team, Mercury Mosaics on tile selections.
 Not sure if it was the tile or the team that we loved so much!
 But we cannot get enough.